chinmaymk/aikit/docs/guide/multimodal.md

 Modern AI models can see and understand images and hear and analyze audio just like humans do.
 Images contain visual information that's difficult to describe in words—a chart, photo, or diagram can be worth more than a thousand words.
 Audio captures spoken words, music, environmental sounds, and emotional nuances that text cannot convey.

-AIKit makes it easy to combine text, images, and audio in your conversations.
+AIKit makes it easy to combine text, images, and audio in your AI interactions.
 Turn your AI into an art critic, diagram analyzer, photo detective, audio transcriber, or music analyst.

 ## Image Format Requirements